Ask a Librarian

 Purdue theses (M.A. or M.S.) and dissertations (Ph.D)

 The Purdue Libraries holds one copy of each title from 1876 to present.
-They are housed in the Hicks Repository (Undergraduate Library) where upon presentation of a Purdue ID they can be consulted or copied, but not borrowed.
+They are housed in the Hicks Repository (Undergraduate Library).
 There are sometimes additional copies in the Repository or in one of the college or departmental libraries; these second copies may be borrowed.
 Please note that it may take 6 to 12 months before a new thesis or dissertation is available for use.

 Are you looking for a …